 It is a two-stage process.
-Large stills made of copper are filled with roses and water.
-This mixture is fired for 60-105 minutes.
-The vaporized water and rose oil resulting from high-temperature exit the still and are collected in a condensing apparatus, and eventually in a flask.
+It involves firing a mixture of roses and water in large stills made of copper for 60-105 minutes.
+The high temperature results in vaporized water and rose oil exiting the still, and they collect in a condensing apparatus and eventually, in a flask.
 This distillation produces concentrated oil which makes up to 20% of the rose oil.

 A few other names for rose essential oil are:

 A solvent, such as hexane, helps to agitate flowers in a vat.
 This process draws out the aromatic components as well as soluble substances like pigment and wax.
 Vacuum processing removes the solvent from the extract for re-use.
 The remaining mass, known as concrete, has a waxy feature.
 Mixing the concrete with alcohol helps to dissolve aromatic constituents, leaving behind wax and other substances.
 As the alcohol evaporates, the remnants of the finished product, or rose absolute, sit in the vat and may require further processing to remove impurities.

 This method combines the best aspects of steam distillation and solvent extraction methods.
 Carbon dioxide extraction requires CO2 supercritical fluid to extract the aromatics from roses.

 CO2 supercritical fluid: Putting carbon dioxide under high pressure (at least 73,900mb) and at a high temperature (32.0 °C) allows it to convert into a supercritical fluid, which has solvation properties of a liquid and permeation properties of a gas.

 Carbon dioxide extraction extracts a wide variety of compounds rendering the extract more concentrated and close to the original.
 As a result, the final product contains no traces of carbon dioxide.
 It will require expensive equipment to carry out this process.